lillylabs/profile-pic-overlay/static/content/itshertreat.md

         label: 'Upload your photo'
         icon: 'fa-upload'
       facebook:
-        label: 'or use your Facebook profile picture'
+        label: 'Use your Facebook profile picture'
   edit:
     label: Edit
     title: Edit your photo